franciscosuca/onlineCv/project-plan.md

 - ✅ Define format for data (dates, position, location, description)
 - ✅ Experience pages (Component for pages about my experiences as sofware engineer)
 - ✅ Remove files and folders related to blog
-- 🚧 App hosting & deployment pipeline
+- ✅ App hosting & deployment pipeline

 # V1.1.0

 ### Features

-- TBD
+- Skills page (related to the skills used for the work done)

 # Backlog

-- Skills page (related to the skills used for the work done)
 - Translation Options (DE, ES)

 ### Bugs